eWorkaholics/Holiday-Hack-Challenge-2019-Xmas-Cheer-Laser-Challenge-Writeup/README.md

 We are greeted with a message of the day, focusing on `/home/callingcard.txt` and `(Invoke-WebRequest -Uri http://localhost:1225/).RawContent`.

 Invoking localhost displays 7 possible API calls to the laser.
-4 calls are to modify the following setting: angle, temperature, gas, and refraction.
+4 calls are to modify the following settings: angle, temperature, gas, and refraction.

 ![image](https://user-images.githubusercontent.com/54376366/70858279-7727bf80-1ebc-11ea-8ea2-f0ba040596fb.png)